Wadsworth Jarrell: Early life

-Jarrell was born in Albany, Georgia, in 1929 to Solomon Marcus and Tabitha Jarrell.
+Jarrell was born in Albany, Georgia, on November 20, 1929, to Solomon Marcus and Tabitha Jarrell.
 Named after the poet Henry Wadsworth Longfellow, he was the youngest of six children.
-A year after Jarrell's birth the family moved to a 28-acre farm near Athens, Georgia, where they grew vegetables and cotton.
+A year after Jarrell's birth, the family moved to a 28-acre farm near Athens, Georgia, where they grew vegetables and cotton.
 Jarrell's father was a carpenter and furniture maker who had his own business, the S.M.
 Jarrell Furniture Store.
 All three Jarrell boys worked there, one of them learning to cane chairs.
 Their father's artistic ability and mother's skill as a quilt-maker contributed to the entire family's love for art.
 As a child, Jarrell first attended a one-room schoolhouse where he was encouraged by his teacher, Jessie Lois Hall, to explore his artistic side.
 He then went to a private Baptist school starting in the seventh grade before transferring to Athens High in the tenth grade.
-In high school his talent for art was apparent as he started creating his own comic strip, cartoons for the school paper, and illustrations for sports events, finally taking up oil painting.
-As a young man interested in art during the late 1930s and early 1940s he learned about painting and illustration through magazines such as the Saturday Evening Post and Collier's.
+In high school, his talent for art was apparent as he started creating his own comic strip, cartoons for the school paper, and illustrations for sports events, finally taking up oil painting.
+As a young man interested in art during the late 1930s and early 1940s, he learned about painting and illustration through magazines such as the Saturday Evening Post and Collier's.
 Unable to figure out the distinction between illustration and painting, Jarrell thought "artists eventually got rich – but it was illustrators making the large sums of money."

 Jarrell's relationship with his mother became closer once his father and one of his brothers left to work at a shipyard during World War II.
 His father died of malaria while working there.
 While in high school, Jarrell helped his mother tend the farm, but did not like the work.
-After graduating from high school, he joined the Army, was stationed at Fort Polk, Louisiana and served briefly in Korea.
-At Fort Polk he became company artist and made extra money designing shirts and making paintings for fellow soldiers.
+After graduating from high school, he joined the Army, was stationed at Fort Polk, Louisiana, and served briefly in Korea.
+At Fort Polk, he became company artist and made extra money designing shirts and making paintings for fellow soldiers.